Russian Mobile Content News

 MegaFon's top-10 content partners in August 2007

-MegaFon has published top-20 of its CPA partners for
+MegaFon has published top-20 of its CPA partners for August.
+Here's the first 10 rating:

 1. INFON